The Rise of AI Language Pathologists: Exploring Two-level Prompt Learning for Few-shot Weakly-supervised Whole Slide Image Classification: Experiment

 We comprehensively evaluated the instance classification and bag classification performance of TOP in FSWC tasks using three real-world datasets of different cancer types from different centers: the Camelyon 16 Dataset \cite{32} for breast cancer, the TCGA-Lung Cancer Dataset\footnote {http://www.cancer.gov/tcga} for lung cancer, and an in-house Cervical Cancer Dataset for cervical cancer.
+See Supplementary Material for detailed introductions to the datasets.